 Over the years, we have developed various systems for designing packaging more efficiently or eliminating it altogether.
 For example, we introduced refill systems for pipette tips consisting of box and tray back in 2002.
-These reusable boxes can be sterilized and refilled up to one hundred times.
-Innovative disposable filter tip holder systems have also been in use since 2021, allowing us to reduce the amount of polypropylene used in holder systems by up to 35%, depending on the rack size, by means of an optimized product design.
+In 2021, we were able to reduce the amount of polypropylene in our single-use racks by 19% to 35%, depending on the rack size, by means of an optimized product design.
 Beyond that, we are always looking for alternative materials for primary packaging.

 When it comes to product packaging made of cardboard, we take care to ensure that an increasing proportion of recycled material is used.
 Depending on the product category, the current proportion is between 70% and 100%.
 The proportion of recycled material is increased if packaging stability and transport safety are not jeopardized.
 In addition, some product packages have already been designed to use no plastic at all.
 Cardboard-based holders provide adequate protection for these products.
 We plan to ramp up our efforts to use these types of packaging in the future, as long as this does not have a negative impact on the overall carbon footprint.

 Rethinking marketing materials

 At Eppendorf, our marketing materials include paper-based brochures, magazines, catalogs and sample packages containing single-use or promotional items.
 All of our paper marketing documents can be recycled using standard methods.
 We reduce our use of paper-based documents wherever possible.
 The COVID-19 pandemic and the social distancing requirements associated with it have also spurred the further digitalization of our marketing materials.